nenebird16/BVBontology/docs/schema/relationships/activity-relationships.md

 }]->(oc)
 ```

-These relationships form the foundation of the beach volleyball training knowledge graph, connecting skills, drills, and conceptual frameworks in a semantically rich structure that supports practice planning and player development.
+These relationships form the foundation of the beach volleyball training knowledge graph, connecting skills, drills, and conceptual frameworks in a semantically rich structure that supports practice planning and athlete development.